ahetric/colorJumper/README.md

 ### Features

-colorJumper has a simple GUI.
+Color Jumper has a simple GUI.
 Upon launch, two random colors will be chosen as inputs, the result will be calculated, and all three colors will be displayed.
 Each color can be selected with a javafx color picker.

 <img src="/README_images/see_colors.png" width="300" />